declare-lab/identifiable-transformers/README.md

-# Making Transformers Identifiable
+# Simply Making Transformers Identifiable

-This repository helps someone:
+This repository helps:
-* who is looking for a **quick** transformer-based classifier with low computation budget.
+* Someone who is looking for a **quick** transformer-based classifier with low computation budget.
+- [x] Simple data format,
+- [x] Simple environment setup
+- [x] quick identifiability
-* wants to **tweak** the size of key vector and value vector, independently.
+* Someone who wants to **tweak** the size of key vector and value vector, independently.
-* wants to make their analysis of attention weights more **reliable**.
+* Someone who wants to make their analysis of attention weights more **reliable**.
 How? see below...

 ### How to make your attention weights more reliable?